RamiAbudamous/EEC172_Final/markdown/index.md

 <div style="display:flex;flex-wrap:wrap;justify-content:space-evenly;">
   <div style="display:inline-block;vertical-align:top;flex:1 0 400px;">
   Our state machine consisted of four main states shown in grey.
 The idle state is called from main and contains the start screen.
 It waits until a user input begins the game, at which point it calls the initialization function and moves to the game loop state.
 The game loop contains one large function that loops every tick.
 Here, the move snake function polls the accelerometer and IR remote for any user input and handles movement, before moving to the collision detection function.
 If there is no collision, all changes are rendered to the display and the game loop restarts.
 If a collision is detected however, the game over state is called, and an ending screen is shown to the user along with their score.
-After the player acknowledges this, the leaderboard state is called and the user\'s score is emailed through AWS before returning to the idle screen state.
+After the player acknowledges this, the leaderboard state is called and the user's score is emailed through AWS before returning to the idle screen state.
   </div>
   <div style="display:inline-block;vertical-align:top;flex:0 0 400px;">
     <div class="fig">